caliskanfurkan/sigma-4688/README.md

-# sigma-4688-aql
+# sigma-4688

-All converted QRadar AQL queries from Sigma repos for 4688 (Process Create) events
+All converted QRadar AQL and Splunk queries from Sigma repos for 4688 (Process Create) events